Nginx Specific-Version & Latest Install Guide: Ubuntu / CentOS, Fully Organized

 sudo systemctl start nginx

-Figure 3. nginx install complete via apt
+Figure 2. result of installing nginx via apt

-Figure 5. nginx config path (/etc/nginx/)
+Figure 4. nginx config file paths

 2.2.1 The central config file: nginx.conf